WMBH

 WMBH (1560 AM, "Somo Sports Radio") is a radio station licensed to Joplin, Missouri.
 The station is a Infinity Sports Network affiliate, with some programming from the Vegas Stats & Information Network.
 Its programming is also carried by K268CP 101.3 FM, licensed to Joplin.
+The station used to share the site for KQYX (1450kHz).
+Now the station has sole use of the site on West Citation Lane.

 History

-The station was first licensed, as KQYX, on August 14, 1962 to William B. Bell in Joplin.
+The station was first licensed, as KQYX, on August 14, 1962 to William B. Neal in Joplin.
 On July 25, 2001, the station engaged in a two-way call sign and format swap, with AM 1560 KQYX becoming WMBH and receiving a sports format, and AM 1450 WMBH becoming KQYX.

 On October 9, 2006, WMBH flipped formats from talk/sports to urban contemporary as "1560 The Beat".

 In January 2022, WMBH rebranded as "Somo Sports Radio" and switched affiliations from Fox Sports Radio to CBS Sports Radio.